Entering the world of Machine Learning

 The process will be more time-effective and will need less human supervision when working with structured data than when importing unstructured data.
-However, Cloud AutoML deploys highly accurate models and prediction with either kind of datasets.
+However, Cloud AutoML deploys highly accurate models and predictions with either kind of dataset.

 Google Cloud AutoML is composed of a variety of category branches, each depending on the use case involved when adopting this MLaaS provider.
 This way, you get the Machine Learning models and processes that best suit your needs.